moorepants/todo/readme.rst

   - Make a DOI for the H5 files but only include a readme that points to a download on my site.

-- Prepare materials for senior design group
+- [x] Check on the charger for the gyrobike.

-  - Bring the bike in.
+- [x] Bring in the make magazine with the microcontroller review
-  - Gyro bike non-linear and linear model.
-  - Papers to read.
-  - Web pages that are useful.
-  - Get the bike working, they can do that.

 BMD 2013
 --------